Health screening - men - ages 40 to 64

 - You have a 20 pack-year smoking history AND

 - You currently smoke or have quit within the past 15 years

 - If you are age 50 to 70 and have risk factors for osteoporosis, you should discuss screening with your provider.

-- Risk factors can include long-term steroid use, low body weight, smoking, heavy alcohol use, having a fracture after age 50, or a family history of osteoporosis.
+- Risk factors can include long-term steroid use, low body weight, smoking, heavy alcohol use, having a fracture after age 50, or a family history of hip fracture or osteoporosis.